polygonhell/tslot-tantillus/README.md

 tslot-tantillus
 ===============

-DONOT TRY AND PRINT THIS YET IT IS STILL A WIP, NOT ALL THE FILES HAVE BEEN CONVERTED
+THIS IS STILL A WIP,  Z Axis not tested and no place to mount a Z endstop right now.

-Note horizontal TSlot must be 10 mm longer to retain original size account for the offset of the 15mm openbeam rather than 20mm extrusion
+Note horizontal TSlot must be 10 mm longer than the original derivative to retain original size, accounting for the offset of the 15mm openbeam rather than 20mm extrusion

 i.e. original is 5+20 + 200 + 20+5 = 250mm, openbeam must be 5+15 + 210 + 15+5 = 250mm